News | Sign Up | A LEVER FOR SCALE

 NWLC has extensive research on child care issues for low-income families, communities of color, and early childhood providers, and educators.
 Resources can focus on strategies for addressing the expiration of pandemic relief funding for child care; the role of family, friend, and neighbor (FFN) care; the impact of child care on women’s economic security; and policies that enhance the resiliency of the child care system for the long-term.

-Provide analysis of federal and state legislation on child care policies and investment, as well as interrelated income support programs and tax and budget policies that affect the federal and state resources available to support child care.
+Provide analysis of federal and state legislation on child care policies and investment, income support programs, and tax and budget policies.

 NWLC equips state-based advocates and grassroots organizers with the knowledge of federal and state policy they need to be forceful advocates in their states.
 This includes one-on-one technical assistance as well as conference calls, memos, fact sheets, and convenings that facilitate peer-to-peer learning and strengthen state-federal feedback loops.